Complex continued fractions, Kleinian and extremal theory for cusp excursions: Introduction

 is as small as possible.
 See Section \ref{section: Complex Continued Fractions} for more details.
 We call this the \textbf{nearest-integer $\mathfrak{o}_d$-continued fraction expansion of $z$}.
-For $d=1$, this is more commonly known as the Hurwitz complex continued fraction expansion, first described in \cite{Hurwitz}.
+For $d=1$, this is more commonly known as the Hurwitz complex continued fraction expansion, which are treated in \cite{Hurwitz}.
 Let $K_1$ be the square in $\mathbb{C}$ consisting of all points with real and imaginary parts in $[-1/2,1/2]$.
 By \cite{Ei2019}, there exists a Borel probability measure $\mu_1$ on $K_1$ equivalent to the Lebesgue measure for which the digits of the Hurwitz continued fraction expansion form a stationary sequence.
-With respect to this measure, we have the following result \cite{Kirsebom}. \begin{proposition}[Kirsebom] There exists a constant $C_1>0$ such that for any $y>0$, we have that
+With respect to this measure, we have the following result due to Kirsebom \cite{Kirsebom}.